LRolfL/tes3mp-0.8/README.md

 Not working for the latest version:

--- MagickaRegen: Add players magicka regeneration and adjust the amount of regeneration and its timing.
+-- MagickaRegen: Adds magicka regeneration to players.
+Adjusts the amount of regeneration and its timing.